Also known as: dragon flag, flag raises, flag raise, tucked dragon flag, wall bar flag raise

 How to Do Dragon flag raises

-1. Set up: Lie on your back under a secure low bar or wall bars and grip the bar behind your head with a firm overhand grip.
+1. Set up grip: Lie on your back, reach behind a low bar or wall bars and secure a firm shoulder-width grip to stabilize your upper body.

 Muscle Groups